 If you can't leave your home because of illness or disability, you can have an NHS eye test at home.
 Contact your usual optician for advice.

 DVLA guidelines say you must be able to read number plates from 20 metres away.
-You should tell the dvla if you have any problems with your eyesight or any conditions that could affect it, such as glaucoma.
+You should tell the DVLA if you have any problems with your eyesight or any conditions that could affect it, such as glaucoma.
 This doesn't include short or long sightedness, or colour blindness.
-See gov.uk for more on driving eyesight rules.
+Visit www.gov.uk for more information on driving eyesight rules.
 Make sure you have regular eye tests if you need glasses to drive safely.
 If you drive at night, the optician can make sure your glasses are suitable for driving at night.